harishdasari/WP-Postbox-API-Wrapper-Class/readme.md

 ##WordPress Postbox API Wrapper Class

+_**Note: This is not a WordPress Plugin.
+This is a PHP Library for creating option pages for WordPress themes and plugins.**_

-Createing Option pages with Postboxes for WordPress is now hassel free.
+Creating Option pages with Postboxes for WordPress is now hassel free.
 With this PHP class you can create Top level menu pages and sub menu pages.

 This class uses WordPress native Settings API and Postboxes API and can be used in both Themes and Plugins.